islas27/array-extensions/README.md

 **Inputs**: `property`, a string containing the name of the property to substract from every element in the array

 **Outputs**: Array, containing all the element's selected property.
-The array will contain `null` values where the property selected was not found.
+The array will contain `null` values where the property selected was not found or an element was null or undefined.

 **Example**: [pluck.js](examples/pluck.js)